-Perfect Winter Road Trips for When You Need to Escape Austin
+10 Perfect Road Trips When You Need to Escape Austin

 Distance from Austin: 33 miles southeast; 45-minute drive

-More trips to Bastrop should be every Austinites’ new year resolution, because it's totally underrated yet awesome in every way.
+Bastrop is growing in popularity among Austinites, thanks to its easy access and slew of things to do that satisfy the whole family.
 For culture vultures, it's all about downtown.
 Main Street is lined with funky local stores and galleries like The Painted Porch and Monarch Art Gallery, which you could easily spend hours browsing.
-Stop at 602 Brewing for amazing craft beer on tap with lunch, and then venture inside a 1930s fire and police station to check out the Bastrop County Museum, a local institution dedicated to the town’s beginnings as a German colony.
-For the outdoorsy set, Bastrop State Park is where to go to marvel at the towering Lost Pines—hike through them or zip over them, depending on how much you ate at lunch.
-Kids of all ages will get a kick out of Dinosaur Park, where exhibits feature life-size dinosaur replicas in a natural outdoor setting (wait till you get a load of Mr Brachiosaurus).
-It's as close to Jurassic Park as you’ll get in Texas.
+Stop at 602 Brewing for craft beer on tap with lunch, and then venture inside a 1930s fire and police station to check out the Bastrop County Museum, a local institution dedicated to the town’s beginnings as a German colony.
+For the outdoorsy set, Bastrop State Park is where to go to marvel at the towering Lost Pines—hike through them or zip over them, depending on your state of mind.
+Kids will get a kick out of Dinosaur Park, where exhibits feature life-size dinosaur replicas in a natural outdoor setting.
 Then kick things up a notch by peeping some modern-day monsters at the Texas Reptile Zoo, where you’ll get up close and personal with 200 species and maybe even catch a feeding.
-Who would have thought a 45-minute drive could hold so many treats?

 Distance from Austin: 102 miles north; 1.75-hour drive

 If you’re a regular Austin to Dallas commuter, then you know Waco as the halfway point along the drive or bus route.
-However, the town itself is worth a day of exploration.
-Soda-lovers should stop by the Dr Pepper Museum, the site where the fizzy refresher got its start.
+However, the town itself is worth a weekend jaunt especially now that Camp Fimfo has opened.
+The Bosque River resort offers camping, RV’ing, and cabins with all kinds of family fun including a water playground, mini-golf course, basketball, pickleball, tennis, zip lines, and there are swim-up bars and hot tubs for the adults.
+Meanwhile, soda lovers should stop by the Dr Pepper Museum, the site where the world famous coke got its start.
 It spans three floors of fascinating exhibits plus soda fountains and a gift shop.
-Next, take your road sodas five minutes up the road to Cameron Park, one of the largest municipal parks in Texas, and crack them open by the Brazos River or under the towering trees on a mild winter's day.
+Next, take your road sodas five minutes up the road to Cameron Park, one of the largest municipal parks in Texas, and crack them open by the Brazos River or under the towering trees.
 The Cameron Park Zoo is cute for the kiddos, but adults might prefer getting to know the mammoths who once roamed the area instead at the Waco Mammoth National Monument.
 The paleontological site was added to the NPS by President Obama in 2015, protecting and promoting the fossilized Ice Age remains.
 Finally, grab your souvenirs at Magnolia Market downtown before skedaddling back to the big city.

 Distance from Austin: 24 miles west; 40-minute drive

-Just a short jaunt outside of Austin proper, Dripping Springs is a boozy oasis home to some of the state’s top breweries and distilleries.
-Start at Jester King Brewery, take the tour or simply sample your way through their award-winning farmhouse ales under the shade of ancient live oak trees.
-Just down the road, you’ll find gin and liqueur producers Revolution Spirits, dog-friendly booze emporium Treaty Oak Distillery, crafty outpost Last Stand Brewing, and Beerburg Brewing, a beer hall stocked with farm-to-table food offerings.
+Just a short drive outside of Austin, Dripping Springs is a boozy oasis home to some of the state’s top breweries and distilleries.
+(Pro tip: Assign a DD or hire a car.)
+Start at Jester King Brewery, take the tour or simply sample your way through its award-winning farmhouse ales under the shade of ancient live oak trees.
+Just down the road, you’ll find gin and liqueur producers Revolution Spirits, dog-friendly booze emporium Treaty Oak Distillery, and Beerburg Brewing, a beer hall stocked with farm-to-table food.
 If you want a one-stop-shop destination, Dripping Springs Distilling is tough to beat.
-The first licensed distillery in all of Texas Hill Country, they produce artisanal vodka, gin, and bourbon in small batches using limestone-filtered spring water native to the region.
-Continue the party at Dreamland where a taproom awaits, then go work off those liquid calories by enjoying onsite mini-golf, pickleball, art and sculpture, live music, and more.
+The first licensed distillery in all of Texas Hill Country, it produces artisanal vodka, gin, and bourbon in small batches using limestone-filtered spring water native to the region.
+Continue the party at Dreamland, where a taproom awaits, plus family-friendly activities like mini-golf, pickleball, live music, and more.

 Distance from Austin: 80 miles southwest; 1.25-hour drive

 San Antonio has always been buzzing, but over the last decade the city has undergone a seriously stylish glow-up.
-Spend a weekend exploring the city’s offerings with a stay at the new Canopy by Hilton San Antonio Riverwalk, which, as you’ll guess by name, sits pretty along the famed waters.
-And even if you don’t stay the night, at least give the property’s South Texas-inspired Domingo Restaurante and agave-forward Otro Bar a whirl.
-Later, check out two awesome exhibits starting with the San Antonio Museum of Art and followed by the funky immersive experience at Hopscotch.
-Then head to Pearl, a massive mixed-use space built using the historic bones of the former Pearl Brewery, for shopping, chowing down, or just hanging out and enjoying one of the spot’s green spaces.
-Standout stops include Best Quality Daughter for incredible char-siu served family-style and The Bottling Department food hall’s Caribbean specialist Mi Roti.
+Spend a weekend exploring its offerings with a stay at one of the riverwalk hotels.
+Check out two awesome exhibits starting with the San Antonio Museum of Art and followed by the funky immersive experience at Hopscotch.
+Then head to Pearl, a massive mixed-use space built using the historic bones of the former Pearl Brewery, for shopping, eating, or just hanging out and enjoying one of the spot’s green spaces.
+Standout stops include Best Quality Daughter for char-siu served family-style, Cured for a wide selection of juicy meat, and The Bottling Department food hall’s Caribbean specialist Mi Roti.
 Need a lie-down?
-Book a pamper session at the magical La Cantera Resort and Spa.
+Book a pamper session at La Cantera Resort and Spa.

 Distance from Austin: 33 miles south; 35-minute drive

-Meat-lovers, behold Lockhart—AKA The Barbecue Capital of Texas—and consider making a pilgrimage to the town’s many formidable ‘cue destinations.
+Meat-lovers, behold Lockhart—a.k.a.
+The Barbecue Capital of Texas—and consider making a pilgrimage to the town’s many formidable ‘cue destinations.
 Kreuz Market is enormous and stuck in time in the best way (just don’t dare ask for a fork or sauce for your ribs).
-Pop over to Black’s Barbecue, established back in 1932, for melt-in-your-mouth brisket then swing by Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
-Immerse yourself in Lockhart’s boot-scootin’ history with a visit to the Caldwell County Jail Museum (open weekends), admire the architecture of the historic Dr. Eugene Clark Library, or peruse antiques at Fields Stables.
+Pop over to Black’s Barbecue, established back in 1932, for tender brisket, then swing by Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
+Immerse yourself in Lockhart’s boot-scootin’ history with a visit to the Caldwell County Jail Museum (open weekends 1 pm - 5 pm), or admire the architecture of the historic Dr. Eugene Clark Library.
 Last but not least, Lockhart’s walkable main square offers some great food and drink options, from unfussy, comforts at Commerce Cafe and beers from historic saloon The Pearl to Little Trouble, a hip speakeasy-style spot serving cocktails and a Texas-centric menu laced with Mexican and German influences.

 Distance from Austin: 80 miles west; 1.5-hour drive